Sign3labs/sdk-integration-guide/README.md

  - Fixed camera supported FPS, BioMetricStatus issue.
  - Sign3 APIs now require a minimum SDK version of 23, apps targeting below this version must enclose Sign3 API calls within conditional checks.
 ### 3.1.0
- - bug fixing for Root detection.
+ - Bug fixing for Root detection.
 ### 3.0.3
  - Adding the enum field UserEventType.OTHERS using the setUserEventType method.
  - Setting the additional attributes using the setAdditionalAttributes method to Update Option.